 In most cases, it should be easy to show what the reasonable market value of an item was as of the tax declaration date.
 But if a settlement is not reached and there is no practical way to determine value, the government should have the right to auction the asset, and sell it if the high bid is at least 25% over the declared value, paying the owner 75% of the declared value and keeping the rest.

 The 1.5% tax rate is low, and in general it should be in most people’s best interest to put an accurate value on their assets.
-Furthermore, I would expect Congress to come up with “safe harbor” rules for valuation, such as the average stock price for the previous month or quarter, to eliminate uncertainty and to prevent predators from being able to jump in and buy items that have suddenly increased in value in mid-year.
+Furthermore, I would expect Congress to come up with “safe harbor” rules for valuation, such as the average stock price for the previous month or quarter, to eliminate uncertainty and disputes.

 [*As before: $100,000 is a round number for purposes of illustration; the eventual number may well be different.
 Whatever the starting number, it should then be automatically adjusted every year for inflation.]

 IV.
 A 1.5% Annual Tax on Net Business Assets Above $100,000*/Employee

 Corporations and other business entities will also pay a 1.5% tax on net assets – aka owners’ or shareholders’ equity – in excess of $100,000* per FTE (full-time equivalent) employee.
 This means that a small business with $1 million in net assets and 10 full-time employees will pay no assets tax.
 On the other hand, a shell company or holding company with $1 billion in net assets and 2 full-time employees will pay $14,997,000 in assets tax.